mbxjy4/LIFE4137/README.md

 Script used: [survival_CMS_specific.R](https://github.com/mbxjy4/LIFE4137/blob/main/Scripts/survival_CMS_specific.R)

 Update file names and directories as appropriate.
+Update CMS subtype to analyse each subtype seperately.
 To run the code for each gene, create a new column in DF with the desired gene's ENSG ID.
 E.g.

 ```bash
 #Create column in DF for GOI and set it to be the respective ENSG ID